top of page

 The Final Step: Move-In Day!

 You’ve found the one—now it’s time to seal the deal.
 Before you sign your lease, make sure you read it carefully.
-Understand:
+This is where a lot of people get burned.

 If something’s unclear, ask questions!
 This is a legal agreement, and it’s important to know what you’re committing to.
 If you’re unsure, consider getting a second opinion from a parent or someone you trust.